martinsabo/magento_rest_helpers/README.md

 # Magento rest helpers

 This gem currently provides only basic helpers needed for export of shipments to 3rd party delivery service.
-Some of the parts (api client and shipments module) are usable when you want to create your own client class or module.
+Some of the parts (api client and shipments module) can be helpful when you want to create your own client class or module.

 ## Installation